Sefirot: Building Blocks of the Matrix Worlds

 When considering the seven lower emanations and the dynamics involved, the group of six above are seen as ‘masculine’ and more specifically, the concepts of ‘son’ or ‘bridegroom,’ depending on the context.

-Malkhut, ‘below,’ is feminine and the ‘bride’ (or in some contexts, the ‘daughter’ or simply ‘female.’).
+Malkhut, ‘below,’ is feminine and the ‘bride’ (or in some contexts, the ‘daughter.’)

 One Other Angle

-There’s another important relationship between the two templates of the Worlds of Existence and the sefirot.
+There’s another important relationship between the templates of the Worlds of Existence and the template of the sefirot.
 Although each World has the complete set of 10 sefirot within it, there is another correlation between certain emanations and worlds: